bazzscript/bazzscript/README.md

 ![GitHub](https://img.shields.io/badge/-GitHub-181717?style=flat-square&logo=github)

 - 👀 Interested in General Software Development
+- 👯 I’m looking to collaborate on freelancing projects
+- 💬 Ask me everything about coding😇 I love debugging & would be glad to help 😎
-- Interested in What I do ? shoot me a mail on bezaleelnwabia@gmail.com
+- Interested in What I do ? shoot me a mail on [mail](mailto: bezaleelnwabia@gmail.com)

 <!---
 emexbazz/emexbazz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.